XertroV/tm-map-together/README.md

 - [x] svr: remove players
 - [x] svr: parallel reads / per player

+- server issue limiting to 25 blocks, only triggers more on update

+- version checking
+  - can abuse bad room id for version?

+- room options:
+  - allow custom items
+  - map base size
+  - map mood
+  - set car (stadium / rally / snow / desert)

+- reconnect to server issue on desync (then it rebuilds)
+  - avoid rebuild (use autosave with sequence number?)
+  - avoid needing to restart map at all (detect desync and reapply actions)

+- laggy when building together after a while
+- (this is okay) test driving updates when you leave

+- optimize loading prior map, break into chunks
+- add autosave or saved map pre-upload / download to avoid replaying history
+  - require sequence numbers

+- clear all locked down
+- undo capacity for admin / mods

+- skin sync

+- tm2 map together

+does it build entire map

+what if 2 ppl load diff maps

+-

+- custom item uploads

 - game crash on reload or joining room